neilsteven1997/cybersecurity/writeups/sql-fundamentals_tryhackme_2026-02-27.md

 - Listing databases may reveal special ones like THM{<redacted>}.
 - Official MySQL documentation for further reference: https://dev.mysql.com/doc/.
 - SELECT GROUP_CONCAT(name SEPARATOR ' & ') FROM hacking_tools WHERE RIGHT(amount, 1) != '0';
+  will return a concatenated list of names of tools where the amount does not end in 0.
 - Other Clauses:
 - DISTINCT → Removes duplicate rows
 - GROUP BY → Groups rows for aggregation